Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 {{<figure src="c5938ef8-040c-4c4a-8752-22d143559575" cite="[Muhammad Faiz Zulkeflee](https://unsplash.com/photos/alw-CwGFmwQ)">}}If you're curious enough, you'll find out what's going on in people's lives.{{</figure>}}

-The long-term aspect is also why you should return to the relationship level over and over again---especially when completing a collaboration.
+The long-term aspect is also why you should return to the relationship level over and over again—especially when completing a collaboration.
 Step 5 is the moment after a meeting, a short assignment, or a long project.
-The duration of the collaboration doesn't matter; returning to the relationship level will help in advance to kick off any upcoming collaboration (i.e. the next meeting, another gig, the next job).
+The duration of the collaboration doesn't matter; returning to the relationship level will help kick off any upcoming collaboration (e.g., the next meeting, another gig, or the next job).

 Ask people about their weekend plans.
 Circle back to the topics people talked about at the beginning (it shows that you listened) and wish them good luck in these endeavors.
 Next time, pick up the conversation from where you left off.

 You see how the steps on the relationship level are connected.
 Step 1 might reveal meaningful things to talk about in step 5.
 Step 5 in return might improve the quality of your small talk in step 1 of whatever next opportunity for collaboration with the same people.

-The catch however is: It must be real and authentic.
+The catch, however, is that it must be real and authentic.
 Faking it only works to your disadvantage.

 ---